phil-mueller/ponggame/README.md

 ## Known issues and to-dos
-* The audio output does not work inside the Udacity workspace (not fixable currently)
+* The audio output does not work inside the Udacity workspace (not fixable currently), therefore all respective audio commands are commented out.
+If you are running the game locally and which to include audio output, please uncomment these lines
-* Some variables and formatting are not strict
 * Further feature ideas to add
-  * Start/Exit Menu with GUI
+  * Add a Start/Exit Menu with GUI
-  * Highscore with datafile
+  * Read and save last game results from datafile
-  * Increase randomness to make game more exciting
+  * Make the artificial computer enemy smarter / less predictable